BillRaymond/agile-in-action-podcast-repo/_posts/2021-04-06-william-morgan-ceo-of-bouyant-and-founder-or-linkerd-on-teaming-with-the-opensource-community.md

   guest_photo: "/uploads/william-morgan-headshot.jpeg"

 ---
 In today's podcast, I speak with Buoyant CEO William Morgan.
 We talk about how his flagship opensource project, Linkerd, reduces developers' time to deliver software while improving product quality.
-We discuss what it is like to manage a business while working with a vibrant community of collaborators in the open source community.
+We discuss what it is like to manage a business while working with a vibrant community of collaborators in the open-source community.

 [Buoyant.io](https://buoyant.io/ "Buoyant.io")